nettworks-e-V/fli4l-packaging-buildnode/README.md

     starwarsfan/fli4l-packaging-buildnode:latest
 ```

-#### 3.a Mount volume or folder for svn checkout
+#### 3.a Mountpoints

+There are the following mountpoints available:

+ * /data/work/
+ * /home/jenkins/.ssh/

+These mountpoints can be used to mount folders from the host or other volumes
+to store informations which should be persistant or should not everytime be
+recreated.

 With the additional run parameter _-v <host-folder>:/data/work/_ you can mount
-a folder on the docker host which contains the the svn checkout outside of the
+a folder on the docker host which contains persistant data.
+So the run command
-container.
-So the run command may look like the following example:
+may look like the following example:

 ```shell
 sudo docker run \